RECAPEM

 • Discontinue suction

-• Positioning: In unilateral RPE, positioning the patient in lateral decubitus position with the affected side up will reduce intrapulmonary shunting and improve oxygenation *.
+• Positioning: In unilateral RPE, positioning the patient in a lateral decubitus position with the affected side up will reduce intrapulmonary shunting and improve oxygenation *.

 • If clinical deterioration continues, asynchronous differential lung ventilation may be beneficial *.